IvanSivak/Algorithms/readme.md

 <h2>Prime numbers generator</h2>

 <p>
-Uses Sieve of Eratosthenes algorithm, see more at: <a href="https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes">Wikipedia</a> page.
+Uses the Sieve of Eratosthenes algorithm, see more at: <a href="https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes">Wikipedia</a> page.
 </p>

 <p>